 4. In relation to mainstream schools and maintained nursery schools, the name and contact details of the SEN co-ordinator:

-The school’s SENCO is Mrs Dale, who can be contacted using the contact details above or the main contact details for the school which are available here.
-The school also has a full time Learning Support Manager, Mrs Morley.
+The school’s SENDCo is Mr Walker, who can be contacted using the contact details above or the main contact details for the school which are available here.
+The school also has a full time Assistant SENDCo, Mrs Morley.

 5. Information about the expertise and training of staff in relation to children and young people with special educational needs and about how specialist expertise will be secured.